-Nomi Network is a vital non-profit economic development agency fighting human trafficking in India and Cambodia.
-We provide training and job opportunities for survivors and women at risk of human trafficking, workforce and community development services in areas where human trafficking is prevalent, and products made by survivors and women at risk of human trafficking for brands aiming to develop a more ethical and transparent supply chain.
+Nomi Network is a vital nonprofit economic development agency fighting human trafficking in India and Cambodia.
+We work in areas where trafficking is prevalent to provide training and job opportunities, workforce and community development services, and products made by our trainees for brands aiming to develop a more ethical and transparent supply chain.

-Our advanced curriculum equips non-profits and social enterprises that have production capacity with key fashion manufacturing skill sets like product pricing, retail merchandising, trend forecasting, product development, and so on.
+Our advanced curriculum equips nonprofits and social enterprises that have production capacity with key fashion manufacturing skill sets like product pricing, retail merchandising, trend forecasting, product development, and so on.
 Our specialty is providing one-on-one technical assistance, production assistance, and mentorship to local entrepreneurs that lead social enterprises employing survivors and women at-risk of human trafficking.

 We work with socially conscious retailers by making high quality products for their consumers.
-Through this symbiotic relationship, we are able to create more employment channels for vulnerable women and they have access to a transparent labor force.
+Through this symbiotic relationship, we are able to create more employment channels for vulnerable women and retailers have access to a transparent labor force.